shubhangiitd/Capstone-Project/README.md

 # Capstone-Project
-Solutions to capstone project for python course @ Udemy
+Solutions to capstone projects for python course @ Udemy